sdemkovich/README_Gerenator/README.md

   npm i

   ## Usage
-  After clone make a copy of .env.sample
+  After clone make an .env.sample and fill in you enviroment variables

   ## License
   This project is licenced under the MIT license.